-Quantitative data is the easiest to work with, but you need a certain amount before it makes sense to utilize its potential when working with telemarketing.
-If not, you will end up making decisions based on assumptions.
+Quantitative data is the most straightforward to handle, but to harness its potential in telemarketing, you need a substantial amount.
+Otherwise, you may end up making decisions based on assumptions.

-Call center software can help you because you can easily filter and segment all kinds of data.
-Some solutions even let you activate data via triggers, e.g., add your leads to a campaign based on the outcome of a phone call.
+This is where call center software proves valuable.
+With such software, you can easily filter and segment various data types.
+Some solutions even offer trigger-based activation, enabling actions like automatically adding leads to specific campaigns based on the outcome of a phone call.

 Keep it all together